-I got a follow up question after the latest post about photoshoots on interior location with and without a permit.
-First thing I’d like to say is that the situation is very different in Europe and the US.
+I got a follow-up question after the latest post about photoshoots on interior locations with and without a permit.
+The first thing I’d like to say is that the situation is very different in Europe and the US.

-Basically one place you can’t arrange a photoshoot in Europe in an expansive hotel’s amenities.
-They make a big deal about guest’s privacy and comfort and you are absolutely not allowed to work there without previous negotiations.
-Even with negotiations you will get conference room rather then lobby.
+Basically, one place you can’t arrange a photo shoot in Europe is an expansive hotel’s amenities.
+They make a big deal about guests’ privacy and comfort and you are absolutely not allowed to work there without previous negotiations.
+Even with negotiations, you will get a conference room rather than the lobby.

 But in general European logic is: if you don’t bother anyone and if you are respectable to the place they will allow you to use it for your photographs.

-American logic is a bit different: if you have a potential of making money using their location, they want a piece of it.
-Meaning for example if you are in a national park with just a model, bothering no-one at all, ranger will still ask you to show permit or stop the photoshoot.
+American logic is a bit different: if you have the potential of making money using their location, they want a piece of it.
+Means for example if you are in a national park with just a model, bothering no one at all, the ranger will still ask you to show a permit or stop the photoshoot.

 But he/she also doesn’t want a displeased customer (yourself).
-So what I normally do in this case, I come in just with model, order a coffee and then ask if my friend and I can take a couple of pictures.
-If you come during less busy hours like 10a.m. or 3p.m. for instance, and you are just two, and you are not wearing too fancy lens on your camera (I use 50mm fix) and not use flash, this will give you around half an hour of uninterrupted photoshoot.
-I normally end it by thanking the waiters with good tip and mentioning that we will tag them on Instagram and that they have a great space.
+So what I normally do in this case, is I come in just with the model, order a coffee and then ask if my friend and I can take a couple of pictures.
+If you come during less busy hours like 10 a.m. or 3 p.m. for instance, and you are just two, and you are not wearing too fancy lens on your camera (I use 50mm fix) and not use flash, this will give you around half an hour of the uninterrupted photoshoot.
+I normally end it by thanking the waiters with good tips and mentioning that we will tag them on Instagram and that they have a great space.
 Normally it leaves them in a good mood and us with some good photos.
-Of course this approach won’t give you a full editorial, but it can be a good opportunity to diversify street photoshoot or wait out the rain.
+Of course, this approach won’t give you a full editorial, but it can be a good opportunity to diversify street photoshoots or wait out the rain.

-Last important note: I never ever sell the pictures done on someone’s property or place of business without proper contract with the location.
-I also go through all the formalities if I work for the client because I never know if he/she will want extended licensing later.
-All is fair in the art world, but only fare is fare in business:)
+Last important note: I never ever sell the pictures done on someone’s property or place of business without a proper contract with the location.
+I also go through all the formalities if I work for the client because I never know if he/she will want to extend licensing later.
+All is fair in the art world, but the only fare is fair in business:)